Last Updated 1/19/2021

 This framework of G-SII policy measures consisted of three main elements: (a) higher loss absorbency (HLA) requirements which; (b) enhanced group-wide supervision, including for the group-wide supervisor to have direct powers over holding companies and to oversee the development and implementation of a Systemic Risk Management Plan and a Liquidity Management Plan; and (c) group-wide recovery and resolution planning and regular resolvability assessments.

-While there have been some changes to the original 2013 list, the three insurers based in the U.S. remained on the list.
-In 2017 and 2018 the FSB, in consultation with the IAIS and national authorities announced it decided not to publish a new list of G-SIIs saying it welcomes work of the IAIS being undertaken to develop an activities-based approach to systemic risk.
+While the annual assessment process resulted in some changes to the original 2013 list, the three insurers based in the U.S. remained on the list.
+However, in 2017 and 2018 the FSB, in consultation with the IAIS and national authorities announced its decision not to publish a new list of G-SIIs saying it welcomed work of the IAIS being undertaken to develop an activities-based approach to systemic risk.

-Status: The NAIC will be actively engaged through its IAIS representatives as the holistic framework is further refined to help ensure new policy measures and their scope are appropriate for addressing systemic risk in the insurance sector.
+Status: The NAIC is actively engaged through its IAIS representatives as the holistic framework is operationalized and its implementation assessed..
 The NAIC Financial Stability (EX) Task Force mission is to consider issues concerning domestic or global financial stability as they pertain to the role of state insurance regulators and serve as a forum to coordinate state insurance regulators' perspective on a wide variety of issues arising from the designation of U.S. insurance groups as "systemically important" both pre- and post-designation, including analyzing proposed policy measures regarding supervisory standards for global systemically important insurers.
 In 2017 the NAIC launched the Macro Prudential Initiative (MPI), reflecting the global shift to viewing systemic risk from an EBA to more of an ABA basis.
 The MPI is considering a range of new or improved tools to monitor and respond to risks in the insurance sector.

 Committees Active on This Topic